Saiprasadjindam1428/heart-disease-prediction/README.md

 ---

-## Key Findings & Feature Importance
+## Key Findings and Feature Importance

 By extracting the mathematical weights (coefficients) from the tuned Logistic Regression model, the pipeline identified the **Top 5 strongest predictors** of heart disease: